GatorEducator/java-assignment-starter-100-01/README.md

-Since this repository is a starter for a project, [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass will not pass correctly and the tool will produce the output like the following in addition to returning a non-zero exit code (which you can access by typing the command `echo $?`).
+Since this repository is a starter for a project, [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass will not pass correctly and the tool will produce output like the following in addition to returning a non-zero exit code (which you can access by typing the command `echo $?`).

 ```
 -~-  FAILURES  -~-